wikimedia/mediawiki-vagrant/README.md

 `support/README-parallels.md` for details on the former three.)

  * VirtualBox: https://www.virtualbox.org/wiki/Downloads
- * Vagrant: https://www.vagrantup.com/downloads-archive.html (the version must be 1.4.0 or higher).
-For NFS, use 1.5.4 or higher.
+ * Vagrant: https://www.vagrantup.com/downloads-archive.html (the version must
+   be 1.7.0 or higher).

    To check your Vagrant version, run